-Despite its simplicity, SGN is shown to perform quite well in \cite{MikolovSCCD13}.
+Despite its simplicity, SGN has been shown to perform quite well in~\cite{MikolovSCCD13}.
 Even though SGN now tends to be replaced by more sophisticated embedding models in NLP applications, to us, SGN is still a fundamental model: its elegance seems to imply a general principle for representation learning; its simplicity may allow a theoretical analysis.
-In contrast, in those more advanced and sophisticated models, e.g., BERT~\citep{devlin2019bert}, the design is primarily motivated by conceptual intuitions; theoretical analysis appears very difficult, at least with current analytic tools developed for deep learning.
+On the contrary, in those more advanced and sophisticated models, e.g., BERT~\cite{devlin2019bert,brown2020language}, LLMs~\cite{tao2024llms,leenv}, the design is primarily motivated by conceptual intuitions; theoretical analysis appears very difficult, at least with current analytical tools developed for deep learning.

-But theoretical analysis of SGN remains thin to date.
+However, the theoretical analysis of SGN remains thin to date.
 The main analytic result derived for SGN to date is that of \cite{LevyG14}.
-The result states that under a particular noise distribution, SGN can be interpreted as an implicit factorization of a point-wise mutual information matrix.
+The result states that, under a particular noise distribution, the SGN can be interpreted as an implicit factorization of a pointwise mutual information matrix.

 Many questions in fact are unanswered for SGN.
 Specifically, in this paper, we ask the following questions.
 Beyond that particular distribution, if one chooses a different noise distribution, is SGN still theoretically justified?
 Is there a general principle underlying SGN that allows us to build new embedding models?
 If so, how does the noise distribution impact the training of such models and their achievable performances?
 These questions are answered in this paper.